kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 Due to backwards compatibility concerns, the tightening will occur in two phases.

 1. The first phase is webhook-only, and will use [ratcheting validation](#backwards-compatibility).
 It will be the user's responsibility to clean up invalid objects.
 The controller will not be able to automatically fix invalid objects.
 The controller will not automatically delete invalid objects to avoid data loss.
 2. The second phase occurs once all invalid objects are cleared from the cluster.
-The CRD schema validation will be tightened and the webhook will stick around to enforce immutability until immutable fields come to CRDs. (or the crd upgrade could wait until immutable fields are available to do in one go) This will be accompanied by a version change to make it clear the CRD is using different validation.
+The CRD schema validation will be tightened and the webhook will stick around to enforce immutability until immutable fields come to CRDs.
+This will be accompanied by a version change to make it clear the CRD is using different validation.

 The phases come in separate releases to allow users / cluster admin the opportunity to clean their cluster of any invalid objects.
 More details are in the Risks and Mitigations section.